 In my opinion, very few exchanges meet these rigorous standards, especially in this early era-which is often compared to the Wild West.
 Two very reputable exchanges are Coinbase (San Francisco) and Bitstamp (Founded in Slovenia and incorporated in the UK; Now, they are based in Luxembourg).

 These big, reputable services mitigate the risk of hacking and theft by keeping most client assets in a ‘cold storage vault’ (off line and powered down).
 Your wealth is only attached to the internet when requested and in the quantity that you need.
 The rest is never exposed.
 Your online purchase or transaction is made after you have received email and text messages about the status of your coins.

 This is 4th in a series of articles on Bitcoin & cryptocurrency wallets:

 - What is a ‘Paper Wallet’?
 Do I need one?

 - New Bitcoin Wallet Advice due to lack of standards

 - Multisig Wallet: In case of death or forgetfulness

-co-chairs , hosts the New York and is keynote speaker at .
-He sits on the of Lifeboat Foundation. or blockchain consulting.
+Ellery Davies co-chairs CRYPSA, hosts the New York Bitcoin Event and is keynote speaker at Cryptocurrency Conferences.
+He sits on the New Money Systems board of Lifeboat Foundation.
+Book a presentation or blockchain consulting.